Biological & Life Sciences

 Genomics & Bioinformatics

-Martin received his MSc in Medical Genetics and Genomics at University of Glasgow and BS in Human Biology at UC San Diego.
-His main area of focus is in genetic and epigenetic regulation in biological systems, with previous experience studying viral genetics and genomics.
-His research group at ASDRP works on the interface of data-based genomics and genetics.
+Martin received his MSc in Medical Genetics and Genomics at University of Glasgow in Scotland and his BSc in Human Biology at UC San Diego.
+His research interests focus on studying genetic and epigenetic regulation of biological mechanisms and interactions to better understand their effects on genomic expression and modifications.
+I have previously studied viral genetics and mutational analysis of viral genomes and proteins.

 Ecology, Environmental Science, Sustainability

 Soumya is an experienced biologist and scientist interested in applying the tools of genetics and molecular biology to study ecological and botanical systems.
 She is a graduate of UC Santa Barbara and the University of Oregon, where she obtained her master's degree in Environmental Studies.
 She has worked in research and field labs at the undergraduate and graduate level in academia, as well as in industry.
 Ms. Suresh's Environmental Science groups deal with conservation issues with plants and wildlife.
 Our groups employ various scientific collection and analysis methods such as molecular biology, field data collection, lab specimen growth and care, and permit application.

 Prof. Prabhjeet Kaur graduated from CSU Bakersfield with an MS in Microbiology and a BS in Biology with an emphasis in Microbiology.
 She has been a full-time Microbiology Instructor at COS Visalia.
 I have been teaching college level biology courses for the last 5 years, and Prof. Kaur is currently an adjunct Anatomy Professor at EVC San Jose.
 Her thesis research included work on Coccidioides immitis, the causative agent of valley fever in the Northwestern Mojave Desert, and the Kaur lab here at ASDRP is interested in a variety of ecological-microbiological scientific questions.